 - 9×13 glass baking dish

 - 1¼ cup raw, white sugar ¼ cup reserved

 - 1 cup brown sugar

 - 1 tsp baking soda

 - Heat the water in a tea kettle until boiling.
-Place the oats in a small bowl and the pour the water on top.
-Let stand 10 minutes.
+Place the oats in a small bowl and pour the water on top.
+Let stand for 10 minutes.

-- Add the oat mixture, aquafaba, flour, baking soda, salt, and cocoa.
-If using the stand mixer, continue to mix on a low setting, remembering to scrape down the sides of the bowl periodically.
-If you used a hand mixer earlier, add the remaining ingredients and stir by hand, to avoid over-mixing with beaters.
+- Add the oat mixture, aquafaba, flour, baking soda, sea salt, and cocoa.
+Continue mixing on low speed and be sure to scrape down the sides of the bowl.

 - Fold in half of the chocolate chips.

-- Sprinkle the remaining chocolate chips and reserved ¼ cup of sugar over the top.
+- Sprinkle the remaining chocolate chips and the reserved ¼ cup of sugar on top.

-- Bake for 40-45 minutes, or until a toothpick inserted in the center comes out clean (with the exception of melted chocolate).
+- Bake for 40-45 minutes, or until a toothpick inserted in the centre comes out clean (some melted chocolate is okay).
 Enjoy!